Grand Duchy of Lithuania: Territorial expansion

 The Grand Duchy of Lithuania managed to hold off Mongol incursions and eventually secured gains.
 In 1333 and 1339, Lithuanians defeated large Mongol forces attempting to regain Smolensk from the Lithuanian sphere of influence.
 By about 1355, the State of Moldavia had formed, and the Golden Horde did little to re-vassalize the area.
 In 1362, regiments of the Grand Duchy army defeated the Golden Horde at the Battle at Blue Waters.

 In 1380, a Lithuanian army allied with Russian forces to defeat the Golden Horde in the Battle of Kulikovo, and though the rule of the Mongols did not end, their influence in the region waned thereafter.
 In 1387, Moldavia became a vassal of Poland and, in a broader sense, of Lithuania.
 By this time, Lithuania had conquered the territory of the Golden Horde all the way to the Dnieper River.
 In a crusade against the Golden Horde in 1398 (in an alliance with Tokhtamysh), Lithuania invaded northern Crimea and won a decisive victory.
 In an attempt to place Tokhtamish on the Golden Horde throne in 1399, Lithuania moved against the Horde but was defeated in the Battle of the Vorskla River, losing the steppe region.

-Personal Union with Poland
+One of the largest European countries, ruled by Gediminids–Jagiellonians

 Lithuania was Christianized in 1387, led by Jogaila, who personally translated Christian prayers into the Lithuanian language and his cousin Vytautas the Great who founded many Catholic churches and allocated lands for parishes in Lithuania.
-The state reached a peak under Vytautas the Great, who reigned from 1392 to 1430.
+The state reached a peak (becoming one of the largest countries territorially in Europe) under Vytautas the Great, who reigned from 1392 to 1430.
 Vytautas was one of the most famous rulers of the Grand Duchy of Lithuania, serving as the Grand Duke from 1401 to 1430, and as the Prince of Hrodna (1370–1382) and the Prince of Lutsk (1387–1389).
 Vytautas was the son of Kęstutis, uncle of Jogaila, who became King of Poland in 1386, and he was the grandfather of Vasili II of Moscow.

 In 1410, Vytautas commanded the forces of the Grand Duchy in the Battle of Grunwald.
 The battle ended in a decisive Polish-Lithuanian victory against the Teutonic Order.
 The war of Lithuania against military Orders, which lasted for more than 200 years, and was one of the longest wars in the history of Europe, was finally ended.
 Vytautas backed the economic development of the state and introduced many reforms.
 Under his rule, the Grand Duchy of Lithuania slowly became more centralized, as the governours loyal to Vytautas replaced local princes with dynastic ties to the throne.
 The governours were rich landowners who formed the basis for the nobility of the Grand Duchy.
 During Vytautas' rule, the Radziwiłł and Goštautas families started to gain influence.